gdg10/work-sample/README.md

 ## ENVIRONMENT/BUILD: ##
 - Use a Mac computer with macOS High Sierra version 10.13
 - Install [Python3](https://www.python.org/downloads/).
 I used version 3.7.2.
-- Use the "pip" tool (automatically installed with python3) to install the pytz, and datetime packages:
+- Use the "pip" tool (automatically installed with python3) to install the pytz, and datetime packages.
+Check to see they are installed with the "list" command.

-	1. open a terminal
-	2. execute "python3 -m pip install datetime" to install datetime
-	3. execute "python3 -m pip install pytz" to install pytz
-	4. execute "python3 -m pip list" and check to see that both packages are listed

 	```
 	python3 -m pip install datetime
 	python3 -m pip install pytz